timOTdev/0034_web_developer_bootcamp/notes.md

 - WHY WE NAME MIDDLEWARE TO INDEX.JS
 - normal is `var middleware = require("../middleware/index.js")'`
-- we can shorten to `var middleware = require("../middleware");` because index.js is a special name reserved for this file
+- we can shorten to `var middleware = require("../middleware");` because index.js is a special name reserved for every folder
+- it's the first file that javascript looks for in a folder if not defined
 - Official explanation: it enables us to make our code a bit shorter and simpler without having to write the "index.js" file name since it's automatically looked up if not defined.

 - CAMPGROUNDS.JS ROUTE